AnnaHittaller/Cooking-Light/README.md

 # Cooking Light

-A brief description of what this project does and who it's for
+A fullstack project to upload, share, and save recipes to the logged in user's own recipe book.
+Originally built with Contentful, but later modified to use my own RESTful API for user and recipe management.

 ## Getting started